Completing the financial statement

 - if goods or services are offered for sale, the market value of those goods and services sold (for example, if a $100 item is sold for $175, $100 is revenue)

 - the amount paid for goods or services offered for sale for $25 or less

-Anonymous contributions that do not exceed $25 each that are received at a fundraiser (such as those collected by passing the hat or having a tip jar) may be kept.
+You may keep anonymous contributions that do not exceed $25 each that are received at a fundraiser (such as those collected by passing the hat or having a tip jar).
 Report the total amount of money received from these donations in Schedule 2 for that fundraiser.

 All other anonymous contributions must be turned over to the clerk.

 You will then subtract the contribution as paid or payable to the clerk to arrive at the Total for Part II Contributions in Schedule 2.

 If your campaign expenses or the contributions you received total more than $10,000 you must have an auditor review your financial statement and provide a report.

 The auditor’s report must be prepared by an auditor licensed under the Public Accounting Act, 2004.
 Before you hire someone to prepare the report, you should ensure that they are properly qualified.